MarcoMarkwald/VILINC/README.md

 learning methods are not explicitly designed for imbalanced settings and often fail to generalize class-specific patterns from sparse and heterogeneous examples.
 To address these challenges, we propose VI-LINC, a novel approach for visual representation learning on graphs, tailored to imbalanced node classification.
-VI- LINC introduces a structured visual representation of local graph neighborhoods as a basis for forming class-specific pattern clusters in a visual embedding space, improving class-discriminative pattern extraction and generalization.
+VI-LINC introduces a structured visual representation of local graph neighborhoods as a basis for forming class-specific pattern clusters in a visual embedding space, improving class-discriminative pattern extraction and generalization.
 Extensive experiments on three datasets, including real-world and synthetic data, demon-